magbw/web_scraping_workshop/content/3-APIs.md

 python: Tweepy

+### Twitter API
+You will need to setup a <a href='https://developer.twitter.com/en/products/twitter-api/academic-research' target='_blank'>twitter academic account</a> to use their API.

 ## Lets try it ourselves
 NatureServe is a biodiversity conservation group that classifies, maps and sets biodiversity conservation goals.